 According to modern reports, tea leaves contain an exponential amount of lead, mercury, and other contaminants that can have ill effects on the body.
 These findings also apply to organic tea leaves.
 When these leaves are brewed in tea, the result is that there are trace amounts of these contaminants still left.
 However, there are far greater concentrations of these unsavory contaminants within the leaves themselves.

 A Few Health Concerns With Eating Tea Leaves

 Although many suppose that eating tea leaves is not only a safe practice but also even preferred, the truth is that doing so can have adverse effects on your health.
 Indeed, there are many health benefits to consuming tea, and even tea leaves.

 However, all the benefits of tea are overshadowed when you’ve consumed tea leaves directly, especially when you eat too many of them.
 Eating tea leaves is likely to cause you digestive discomfort.
 This happens as the fresh leaves, whether whole leaf or finely ground, enter your digestive system and cause irritation.
-Abdominal cramping, constipation, and diarrhea can ensue if you aren’t careful.
 Especially if you use too much!

 But even if you don’t experience noticeable side effects from eating whole leaves, you should remember that there are toxins lurking in the leaves that you can’t see.
 These heavy metals, like lead, aluminum, mercury, and more can have a terrible effect on your health over time.

 The following are some of the common health concerns related to consuming tea leaves: